PerfectoCode/Templates/DesktopWeb/README.md

 **To do**:
 - Replace MY_HOST.perfectomobile.com with your Perfecto Lab host name
+- Replace myToken with your security token

+**Using old credentials:**
 - Replace MY_USER with your Perfecto Lab user name
 - Replace MY_PASSWORD with your Perfecto Lab password

+**BE NOTED - Using Fast Web solution require the use of security token instead old credentials**